 Email communications to the entire student body, or to a targeted student population, are coordinated by the office of the Vice President for Student Affairs & Enrollment Management (VPSAEM).
 Messages going out to a significant cohort of students, at leaset 20% of the student population, must be approved by the VPSAEM or designee.
-Users should submit a draft message as a MS Word document 5 business days prior to the desired date for emailing the student population.
+Please submit a draft message as a MS Word document, via the webform below, 5 business days prior to the desired date for emailing the student population.
+Before your message is distributed you will receive a test message in case there are any updates that you would like to make.
+If you do not receive the test message by the day before your requested distribution date, please contact the VPSAEM office.

 Messages must be pertinent to the university community's shared interest, and should adhere to the content style guidelines provided below.
 The office of Strategic Marketing and Communications provides additional guidelines regarding editorial style and the University's Identity System.
 To submit a message please complete this form.